 - Once you have completed your work plan risk assessment, how would you validate the results?

-- When writing your audit report, what do you think is the most important information you have to convey on the first page?
+- When writing your audit report, what do you think is the most important information to convey on the first page?

 - What computer program or application do you prefer to use for your audit engagements?